NelsonDane/auto-rsa/README.md

 `<action> <amount> <ticker> <accounts> <dry>`

-For example, to buy 1 STAF in all accounts:
+For example, to buy 1 AAPL in all accounts:

-`buy 1 STAF all false`
+`buy 1 AAPL all false`

 For a dry run of the above command in Robinhood only:

-`buy 1 STAF robinhood true`
+`buy 1 AAPL robinhood true`

-For a real run on Ally and Robinhood, but not Schwab:
+For a real run on Fidelity and Robinhood, but not Schwab:

-`buy 1 STAF ally,robinhood not schwab false`
+`buy 1 AAPL fidelity,robinhood not schwab false`

-For a real run on Ally and Robinhood but not Schwab buying both STAF and AREB:
+For a real run on Fidelity and Robinhood but not Schwab buying both AAPL and GOOG:

-`buy 1 STAF,AREB ally,robinhood not schwab false`
+`buy 1 AAPL,GOOG fidelity,robinhood not schwab false`

 To check your account holdings: